The Almanac · Vol IMethodologyOpen-source

 • Ignores portfolio performance

-• May leave money on table
+• May leave money on the table

 • 30-year horizon only